Skip Navigation LinksAnimalBites

 Animal Bites

-People with their pets: person playing fetch with dog; child approaching an adult and dog; older adult feeding catā€‹ā€‹Pā€‹ā€‹ets can enrich our homes and help us to live happier and healthier lives.
-Owning and caring for a pet can help increase fitness and lower stress.
+People with their pets: person playing fetch with dog; child approaching an adult and dog; older adult feeding catā€‹ā€‹Pā€‹ā€‹ets can enrich our homes and help us live happier and healthier lives.
+Owning and caring for a pet can also help increase fitness and lower stress.
 But it's important to know that any animal (including a pet) can bite if it feels threatened or scared.
-Animals usually bite as a way to protect themselves or show that they want to be left alone. ā€‹ā€‹
+Animals usually bite as a way to protect themselves or show that they want to be left alone. ā€‹ā€‹Animal bites can be painful, can cause wounds that scar or disfigure, and can sometimes become infected.ā€‹

 Animal Bite Infections

 Our skin provides a barrier against bacteria and other microbes.
 But if the skin is broken by an animal bite, bacteria that normally live in an animalā€™s mouth (for example, Pasteurella) or on the surface of our skin (Staphylococcus, Streptococcus) can enter the body and cause infection in the skin and surrounding tissues.
 These infections can lead to serious illness if the bacteria spread throughout the body.
-Children, older adults, and people with weakened immune systems are especially at risk of developing severe infections if bitten by an animal.
+Children, older adults, and people with weakened immune systems are especially at risk of developing severe infections if they are bitten by an animal.

 Animal bites can hurt, be scary, and spread germs that can make people sick.